Funding to improve your homelands house

 - water use and energy efficiency.

-You can't use the money for goods such as fuel, generators, fridges and microwaves.
+The service provider can't use the money for goods such as:

 Air conditioners will be approved on an individual basis.
 This will depend on the available capacity of power in your area.